kpine/zwave-js-server-docker/README.md

       - /run/lock/zwave-js:/run/lock/zwave-js
 ```

 The environment variable tells Z-Wave JS to store the lock files in the directory `/run/lock/zwave-js`.
 The volume entry maps the hosts `/run/lock/zwave-js` directory, which is a tmpfs, to the container directory with the same name.
-The results being that the lock files created in the container are located in tmpfs on the host.
+The end result is that the lock files created in the container are located in the tmpfs of the host.
 The path `/run/lock` is usually mounted as a tmpfs.
 Another candidate might be `/tmp/zwave-js`.

+Note that locating the locks in a central place on the host ensures that multiple containers with the same configuration will be aware of the locks.
+However, if Z-Wave JS is run in another instance without the same lock directory configuration, it will not see the locks and this will bypass the lock protections, allowing for the chance that the cache will be corrupted.
+When the locks are located in the default location, all instances of Z-Wave JS using the default configuration will see the locks.
+So use this feature with care.